- What Is Adhesive Tape?

 - Acrylic Films: Acrylic films are plastic or thermoplastic resin films manufactured using polymethyl methacrylate (PMMA) or polymethyl-2-methylpropanoate.
 Acrylic films have excellent clarity and are UV stable.

 - Glass/Fiberglass: Fiberglass composite material or a glass layer provides exceptional stability in harsh environments by resisting shrinking, rotting, or burning.

 - Filament: Filament tape, usually referred to as strapping tape, is composed of thousands of filaments (usually fiberglass) woven into yarns that are embedded into the adhesive.
 It is a strong and versatile material that allows the user to bundle similar or odd-shaped items together for shipping or storage.

 - Fluoropolymer/PTFE/PVDF: Polytetrafluoroethylene (PTFE) is an insoluble compound that exhibits a high degree of chemical resistance and a low coefficient of friction.
 Fluoropolymer films, layers or coatings consist of plastics such as polytetrafluoroethylene (PTFE) or polyvinylidene fluoride (PVDF).
 Fluoropolymer is often used in applications that require superior chemical resistance, good dielectric properties and water and stain repellent characteristics.
 It’s also used in applications where the material handled must not stick to the belt, fabric or laminate.

-Now that you have a better understanding of how different materials and adhesives can be combined to create tapes, give us a call at 1-800-643-5996 and one of our Adhesive Tape specialists will help you build your customized tape solution.
+Now that you have a better understanding of how different materials and adhesives can be combined to create tapes and that the invention of tape will rule the world, give us a call at 1-800-643-5996 and one of our Adhesive Tape specialists will help you build your customized tape solution.

 It’s More Than Tape.
 We Convert Your Ideas into Reality.